 Lose Your Guilt About Wilt

-Temporary wilting during the heat of midday does not mean that it’s time to water.
-Some plants go through an obvious midday slump, which is an indication of the plant’s natural adaptation to its environment.
+Another sign is that the plants may wilt and look especially droopy.
+However, temporary wilting during the heat of midday does not mean that it’s time to water.
+Some plants go through an obvious midday slump, especially on very hot days, which is an indication of the plant’s natural adaptation to its environment.
 Visit your garden again in the early evening and see if the wilted plants have regained some turgidity.
 If they have come back—that is, if they look perkier—do not water.

-Watering Guide: Critical Times to Water and Amount of Water Needed
+Watering Guide: Critical Times to Water and Gallons Needed

 To address the big watering question, below is a chart that tells you critical times to water each vegetable crop as well as the number of gallons of water needed.